dccuchile/wefe/README.rst

 Changelog
 =========

-NEW DEVELOP VERSION
+Version 0.4.0
 -------------------
+- 3 new bias mitigation methods (debias) implemented: Double Hard Debias, Half Sibling Regression and Repulsion Attraction Neutralization.
+- The library documentation of the library has been restructured.
+  Now, the documentation is divided into user guide and theoretical framework The user guide does not contain theoretical information.
+  Instead, theoretical documentation can be found in the conceptual guides.
+- The user guides are fully executable because they are now on notebooks.
+- There was also an important improvement in the API documentation and in metrics and debias examples.
+- Improved library testing mechanisms for metrics and debias methods.
 - Fixed wrong repr of query.
 Now the sets are in the correct order.
-- Greatly improved library testing mechanisms.
-- Improved project documentation.
-Now, the documentation is divided into user guide and theoretical framework.
-In addition, the user guides are fully executable because they are now on notebooks.

 Version 0.3.2
 -------------